nicm42/100-days-of-code-v2/log4.md

 **Day 11: 3rd August 2021**
 I did the desktop view, which didn't involve changing too much.
 And added the box shadow, which is such a pain to work out if it looks the same, just from looking at an image.
 And then I started on the active state, which is a pain.
 I got it mostly done for the mobile view, but it's totally different on the desktop view.

+**Day 12: 4th August 2021**
+I did the active desktop state, which was a bit of a pain.
+I feel like I've hacked it to get it in the right position and it might need a re-think - once I've thought about how best to get it to work for both mobile and desktop.
+I think I also need to get the pro subscription, even if just for a month, because looking at things based on the jpg is driving me a bit mad and it would be so useful to see the exact sizes of things.